sergey-alekseev/best_in_place/README.md

 Options:

+- **::always_display_edit** setting this to true will change best in place from in place editing to ajax on field saving.
 - **:type** It can be only [:input, :textarea, :select, :checkbox, :date (>= 1.0.4)] or if undefined it defaults to :input.
 - **:collection**: In case you are using the :select type then you must specify the collection of values it takes.
 In case you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.